-The command line query tool takes the following parameters:
+[This tool was part of the product before version 5] The command line query tool takes the following parameters:

 This is one very strong point that has a proven track record.
 Instances of the (original) collector service has been running for up to 5 years - sometimes months continuously and the only reason it had to be restarted was because something else on the server

 required a restart.
 It is actually in use in a production environment and used by real people.